 The Bottom Line

-Before you even start thinking about any big purchase or move, it’s important that you learn your credit score and know where you stand with your credit.
+Before you even start thinking about any big purchase or move, you must learn your credit score and know where you stand with your credit.
 If your score is less than ideal, there are several steps you can take to build it back up before you need to submit your loan application.

-According to Consumer Reports, more than one-third of Americans have found an error on their credit reports, so it’s important to check.
+According to Consumer Reports, over one-third of Americans have found an error on their credit reports, so it’s essential to check.
 To dispute an error, you’ll need to contact the credit reporting agency and the company that provided the information as soon as possible.
 Then follow these steps to get it fixed.